 The Company has a stock option plan under which it is authorized to grant stock options to executive officers and directors, employees and consultants enabling them to acquire up to 10% of the issued and outstanding common stock of the Company.
 The exercise price of each option equals the market price of the company's stock as calculated on the date of the grant.
 The options can be granted for maximum term of 5 years.

 SHARE CAPITAL continued

 Stock options

-At March 31, 2007, the Company had outstanding stock options, enabling holders to acquire common shares as follows:
+At June 30, 2007, stock options were outstanding, enabling holders to acquire common shares as follows: